sync-language/sync/docs/language-reference.md

 #### Hash Map

 The second, and extremely important is a hash map.
-Is it similar to C++ std::map, Rust std::collections::HashMap, Zig std.HashMap, and Python dict[T].
-Is it written as `Map(K, V)` where K is a generic type for the map key, and V is a generic type for the map value.
+It is similar to C++ std::map, Rust std::collections::HashMap, Zig std.HashMap, and Python dict[T].
+It is written as `Map(K, V)` where K is a generic type for the map key, and V is a generic type for the map value.
 K must be hashable and be able to be equality compared.

 ```sync
 Map(i32, f32) // Hash map of signed 32 bit integer keys and 32 bit float values.